 • Wayland Baptist University

-There are also plenty of sports to enjoy while you’re in the city.
+Is Albuquerque a good place to live?
+It certainly is if you’re a sports fan.
 You can cheer on the United Soccer League’s New Mexico United or spend the day at the ballpark watching the Albuquerque Isotopes score home runs.
 Additionally, you’ll find that the fans of the New Mexico Ice Wolves love coming out to support their hockey club.
 And if you’re a fan of university sports, you can always catch the Lobos football and basketball games at the University of New Mexico.

-The great weather is one of the reasons people are moving to Albuquerque.
-There are lots of sunny days, which give people plenty of opportunities to get outside and explore the mountains and valleys that make up the scenic landscape.
+When weighing the pros and cons of living in Albuquerque, you should put great weather at the top of your list of perks.
+Moving to Albuquerque means experiencing lots of sunny days, which give people plenty of opportunities to get outside and explore the mountains and valleys that make up the scenic landscape.
+(If you’re moving from a different climate, don’t worry, we have some tips to help you prepare.)

 Albuquerque is considered a desert climate, which means that the summers are hot and dry.
 The warmest month is July, and temperatures can get up to the mid 90s consistently.
 However, after September, the weather cools off a little.
 Albuquerque winters are short, but they can bring snow and temperatures in the 20s.
 Albuquerque also doesn’t see much rainfall throughout the year, and the humidity is low.